Swimming World: Operations

 Swimming World has correspondents in Europe and Australia, and keeps track of all major FINA-sanctioned competitions, as well as tabulating extensive records of competitions ranging from junior to masters level swimming.
 It also provides advice on health related and technique issues for people with an interest in swimming.

-Brent Rutemiller is the chief executive officer of Sports Publications International and Publisher of Swimming World Magazine, SWIM Magazine and Swimming Technique Magazine since 2002.
+Brent Rutemiller was the chief executive officer of Sports Publications International and Publisher of Swimming World Magazine, SWIM Magazine and Swimming Technique Magazine from 2002 until 2022.
 Under his tenure, Rutemiller re-branded each media vehicle under one print title, Swimming World Magazine, and then re-launched all three magazines as separate digital downloads.
 Shortly thereafter, he launched Swimming World Radio and Swimming World TV as online properties.
 The Morning Swim Show is Swimming World TV's flagship program which streams weekday mornings.
 In 2015, Rutemiller introduced Swimming World Biweekly as a free digital magazine aggregating the top stories on the Internet every two weeks.

 In 2017, the International Swimming Hall of Fame (ISHOF) merged its operations with Swimming World Magazine.
 The combination provided the International Swimming Hall of Fame with an outreach arm, that Swimming World can provide, to the athletes, coaches and volunteers around the world in aquatics.
+Brent Rutemiller became the CEO of the International Swimming Hall of Fame but retired in 2023.